-Absence from School

-Types of Absences

-Absence from School

-Absence from school deprives the student of opportunities for learning.
-If a student must be absent, one of his parents must phone the school before 9:00am on the day he will be absent.
+Absence from School Absence from School Absence from school deprives the student of opportunities for learning.
+If a student must be absent, Types of Absences one of his parents must phone the school before 9:00am on the day he will be absent.
 The student is responsible for ensuring that his parent/guardian informs the school.
 The Absentee Hotline (412-621-1766) operates ceaselessly.
 Please give all requested information: the student's name, homeroom number and reason for his absence.
 When the student returns to school, he must present a note with the same information, signed by a parent, to Office C before he goes to class.

-Statements such as "... was not in yesterday" or "... will be out tomorrow" are insufficient, and, therefore, the absence will be recorded as unexcused.
+Statements such as " was not in yesterday" or " will be out tomorrow" are insufficient, and, therefore, the absence will be recorded as unexcused.
 In accordance with Pennsylvania law, students absent twenty or more days will be required to attend summer school before being promoted or awarded a diploma.
 A student who misses 36 or more periods per year (18 for a semester course) will fail that course and must attend summer school.
 Under special circumstances the school Administration may allow an exception to these attendance standards.

-For prolonged illness or hospitalization, a competent medical professional must verify, on his professional stationery, the student's illness and the dates missed due to the illness.
+For prolonged illness or hospitalization, a competent medical professional must verify, on his pro- fessional stationery, the student's illness and the dates missed due to the illness.
 This note must be submitted to Office C within five school days after the student's return.

-Absence Due to Tuition
+Absence Due to Tuition Students with deling want twittight that provents them from attending school will have 10 days to reactify